16/05/2023 Model Proposal - Section 1, Membership

 1.6 - Changing membership status

-Members may convert their membership to Basic Membership or withdraw membership at any point by completing the membership change request form.
+Members may convert their membership to Basic Membership or withdraw any tier of membership including Fellow status at any point by completing the membership change request form.

 The membership of a member shall automatically be converted to Basic Member status upon the occurrence of any event causing such member to no longer qualify as a member of any membership class other than as a Basic Member.